system76/docs/content/laptop-battery-thresholds.md

 ## Configuring Charging Thresholds (Open Firmware)

-**Note:** This feature is not currently finished.
-Currently, the thresholds are reset when the EC is reset (which happens when the system is shut down and the power is unplugged).
-Once the feature is complete, the thresholds will be persistent and a GUI will be available to set them.
-To work around this limitation in the short term, you can [use systemd to set thresholds at boot](#at-boot).
+**Note:** This feature is not fully finished.
+In older open firmware, charging thresholds are reset when the EC is reset (which happens when the system is shut down and the power is unplugged).
+To work around this lack of persistence, you can [use systemd to set thresholds at boot](#at-boot).
+In open firmware version 2025-07-24_c242738, persistent battery charging thresholds were made persistent by writing them to EC flash.
+If you have this firmware or newer, you may set persistent charge thresholds [via the Terminal](#using-the-terminal).
+In addition, once this feature is complete, a GUI will be available to set charging thresholds.

 ### Using the terminal